 There is widespread confusion about Orders of Protection (commonly referred to as a restraining order) and what our courts have the power to order.
-Our Lawyers at M. Scott Gordon & Associates can provide some context to the issue of obtaining an order of protection and protect you against threats of bodily harm.
+Our Lawyers at Gordon & Perlut, LLC can provide some context to the issue of obtaining an order of protection and protect you against threats of bodily harm.

-The Domestic Violence Act covers the abuse of any family or household member by anyone in that household or by anyone in a home or shelter where a family is housed.
-Our courts include in the definition people who are or were in an intimate relationship with the other party, such as girlfriends, boyfriends and former spouses.
-In addition, the act provides for a Order to Protection to cover “high-risk adults,” such as those with disabilities, more than 18 with a physical or mental problem that prevents them from seeking and obtaining protection.
+The Illinois Domestic Violence Act covers the abuse of any family or household member by anyone in that household or by anyone in a home or shelter where a family is housed.
+Our courts include in the definition, people who are or were in an intimate relationship with the other party, such as girlfriends, boyfriends, and former spouses.
+In addition, the Act provides for an Order to Protection to cover “high-risk adults,” such as those with disabilities, more than 18 with a physical or mental problem that prevents them from seeking and obtaining protection.
 Your lawyer can advise you about how the act may apply to your circumstances.
 An attorney can also advise you about how an Order of Protection may affect other aspects of a divorce, such as child custody and parenting time.

-What is considered abuse in the eyes of the law?
+What is considered domestic abuse in the eyes of the law?